athrvadeshmukh/DARPG-HACKATHON/README.md

 - Bash: `pip install -U openai-whisper`
 - Windows: `pip install git+https://github.com/openai/whisper.git`
 - Additional dependencies such as ffmpeg and rust may need to be installed based on the system requirements.
+- To install all dependencies `pip install -r requirements.txt`

 ---